 The majority of adult clients rely on PGT financial and legal management or on the PGT's review of decisions made by others.
-The PGT also makes or provides for temporary substitute health care decisions to be made on behalf of some adults and exercises health and personal care decision making as committee of person for a small number of other adults.
+The PGT also makes or provides for substitute health care decisions and substitute consent to care facility admission decisions to be made on behalf of some adults and exercises health and personal care decision making as committee of person for a small number of other adults.

 The PGT Services to Adults division (STA) serves adult clients when other appropriate substitute decision makers are not available.
 Most adult clients have diseases of aging which have impaired their mental capability, while others have mental illnesses, developmental disabilities or brain injuries.
-In serving adult clients, the PGT strives to balance client independence and the right to self determination with the need for protection.
+In serving adult clients, the PGT strives to balance client independence and the right to self-determination with the need for protection.